Australian live export industry

 The export of live animals from Australia has generated some controversy, with animal rights organisations such as Animals Australia asking it to be banned on the grounds that certain countries where animals are shipped have no laws to protect them from cruelty.
 In 2011, the Gillard government briefly suspended the trade and came close to a ban.
 Exports have since resumed.
+The Albanese government is planning to phase out the live sheep trade.
+Australia will stop exporting live sheep from 1 May 2028.
+The National Farmers' Federation is opposed to the ban claiming it will damage diplomatic relationships.